Controlling exposure part 2: metering modes

 - Meter the exposure

-- Focus and start shooting
+- Focus and start photographing

 If the light changes, or you change your position, meter again, but otherwise you’re good to go.